Bonnie Nelson Reading Memorial Scholarship

 AWARDED TO A PROMISING FAMILY LAW STUDENT (application required)

-For a number of years, the San Diego Family Law Bar Association’s predecessor, the San Diego Certified Family Law Specialists, provided annually an award of $2,500 to a deserving local law student who exhibited an affinity for family law and who intends to make a contribution to the local practice of family law.
+For a number of years, the San Diego Family Law Bar Association’s predecessor, the San Diego Certified Family Law Specialists, provided annually an award of $2,500 to a deserving local third year law student who exhibited an affinity for family law and who intends to make a contribution to the local practice of family law.
 The SDFLBA continues that tradition.

 The scholarship is named for a well-respected and well-loved San Diego family law attorney, Bonnie Nelson Reading, who left us while still in the prime of her life on September 25, 1995.
 Bonnie was a proud graduate of Cornell University, from which she received a BA in 1964.
 She subsequently graduated from Fordham University School of Law where she was a member of its Law Review and was admitted to practice in New York in 1971, and in California in 1972.